 Elizabeth: Not everyone can be your Corey.

 Gene: Not everyone can be my Corey, that’s exactly right.
 There are oftentimes people that are in your company where you’re like, “Yeah, I don’t like this one.
 Like, I’m not crazy about them.”
 But they show up to work every day, they do a good job, they do their thing.
 I don’t expect to be best friends with everybody in my company just because they work for my company.
 If this guy annoys you but he still is a good worker or whatever, I wouldn’t let your emotions get involved, then say, “Oh, this is it!
 The Post-It Notes.
-This guy is getting on my nerves, and now I hear he’s stealing Post-It Notes, he’s outta here.”
+This guy is getting on my nerves, and now I hear he’s stealing Post-It Notes, he’s out of here.”
 If he’s a productive employee you’re kind of shooting yourself in the foot.
 Meanwhile, if he’s a lousy employee and this is one a few things that he’s doing, you can use it as ammunition against him.

 Elizabeth: I have to say, I hate Post-It Notes.
 I like the idea, but then when you walk by someone’s computer … Our producer Mike Kelly is like this.
 He just has a million Post-It Notes.